We earn commissions if you shop through the links below. Read more

 yoga business idea

 Before you get started, decide on a business model first.
 Will you just get a franchise or develop your own brand?
 Franchising would be much easier because you will be promoting an established brand with systems already in place.
 But if you wish to build your own brand, you will need to study what other yoga studios in your area are offering and come up with something innovative to differentiate your brand in a saturated market.
-You will also need to draw up a good marketing strategy to promote your business and find a good location with high foot traffic.
+You can also offer online yoga classes or organize a yoga retreat.
+You will need to draw up a good marketing strategy to promote your business and find a good location.

 18. Physical Therapy